 The KSYN3 module is a high-performance, wide-range synthesizer covering 8 to 46 MHz.
-It uses a crystal-filtered DDS (direct digital synthesis) reference.
+It uses a crystalfiltered DDS (direct digital synthesis) reference.
 This in turn drives a VCO with a high C/L ratio, resulting in very low phase noise.
 See Theory of Operation, KSYN3, in the K3 Owner's Manual for more information.
+The KSYN3 is supplied with a stiff metal plate covering the front of the pc board.
+This plate keeps the board from vibrating, especially if the K3 is operated with its internal speaker at high volumes.